 Sparreholm Castle (Sparreholm Slott) is one of the hundreds of manor homes that wealthy land owners once built in the Swedish countryside around Stockholm.

 Over the years, Sparreholm has undergone significant changes in both its physical appearance and its use.
 While this is true of many Swedish manor homes, Sparreholm’s automobile, jukebox, bicycle, and carriage collections make it a particularly apt place to consider how the way we live has changed over the decades.

-Change over time is on view at Sparreholm Castle
+Change over time at Sparreholm Castle

 Change and continuity at Sparreholm Castle

 Sparreholm’s history goes back 400 years.
 However, the current “castle” (it’s a manor, not a castle) wasn’t constructed until 1763 and then was rebuilt or extensively remodeled on several occasions.
 What exists today is the result of many changes in both the building and its use over time.

 The original Sparreholm was built in 1632 on property owned by the Sparre family since the 1580s.
 When built, the manor was named for the area in which it was located.
 Ten years later the builder, Göran Bengtsson Sparre, named it for his family.
 Following his death in 1657, the property transferred to his brother’s family.
 (Marrying the maid – a beautiful woman whose parents hadn’t been married – meant their children couldn’t inherit the property.
 But the wife of his deceased brother could.)
 Sparreholm remained in the Sparre family for another 100 years.

 The next owner was a widow who immediately built a wooden mansion on the site.
 (I don’t know what became of the Sparre’s manor house, whether it was torn down or repurposed as an outbuilding or just left to collapse.)